cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 **Organize by role and task**

 The site should be reorganized based on an overarching principle of grouping together documentation needed by a particular user role for a particular set of tasks.
 This sounds daunting, but it's the schema behind a traditional developer documentation suite, which can be used as a model.
-For an example of such a doc suite, see [this blog post](https://expertsupport.com/library/the-ideal-documentation-suite-for-software-developers/).
-Or [this one](https://expertsupport.com/library/quick-and-easy-document-specifications/) on how to think about a doc specification.
+For an example of such a doc suite, see [this blog post][esi-doc-suite].
+Or [this one][esi-doc-spec] on how to think about a doc specification.

 **Provide adequate navigation signals**